Reviewed by Harriet

 But what of the murder, I hear you ask?
 This took place one stormy night in 1915.
 A young student, Dorothy Norwood, was found dead in the large greenhouse, having apparently fallen while trying to close a large high-up window.
 It seems unlikely that this was an accidental death, but failing any evidence to the contrary, the coroner delivered a verdict of death by misadventure.
 However, since Dorothy was suspected of spreading the rumours about the nature of George and Harry’s relationship, the two women were widely believed to have been responsible for her death.
 In the intervening years up to 1938 Josephine has tried to put these events out of her mind, but the whole scandal and its repercussions are brought back to the surface by a newspaper article by a reporter named Faith Hope, who turns out to be one of the pupils from those early days and who has a disconcerting knowledge about Josephine’s affair with Jeanette.
 As a result Josephine finds herself seeking out long ago friends and acquaintances and seeking to find the truth of what happened in 1915.

 As always, Upson’s research here is impeccable.
 She weaves fact and fiction in a seamless way and anyone who knows a bit about Tey’s, or rather MacKintosh’s own history will recognise features reproduced in the novel.
-She really did write a play called The Laughing Woman, though it may not have been staged in Cambridge, and the celebrated designers known as Motley designed productions at the Arts Theatre, just as happens in the book.
+She really did have a production of The Laughing Woman in Cambridge, and it was designed by the celebrated designers known as Motley, just as happens in the book.
 As for the training college, she did actually train as a teacher in her youth, a period she harks back to in her novel Miss Pym Disposes, though her work was in physical training rather than horticulture.
 Upson sets the scene for the fictional horticultural college at the famous Sussex farmhouse Charleston, which enables Josephine to visit in 1938, when it was occupied by Virginia Woolf’s sister Vanessa Bell and her partner Duncan Grant.
 Although the college itself is an invention, Upson was inspired by several similar establishments of the period, run by strong, competent women.